notriddle/rust-float-ord/README.md

     NaN | -Infinity | x < 0 | -0 | +0 | x > 0 | +Infinity | NaN

+## How does it work?

+There is an [old family magic spell](http://stereopsis.com/radix.html) that allows one to compare floating-point values without any floating-point work.
+Simply interpret the fp value as a signed integer, flip its sign bit (if positive) or all bits (if negative), and do the comparison normally.

+The trick was developed on `f32` and `f64`, but it should work on anything structured like the IEEE floats.
+Even the IEEE decimal formats.

 ## License